Christ's Fulfilment of the Law

 1. Ex.
 12:3

-According to Exodus 12:3 the "Children of Israel" had to choose an unblemished lamb for the Passover sacrifice on the 10th day of the 1st month (Nissan), so 4 days before the actual slaughter would take place.
+According to Exodus 12:3 the "Children of Israel" had to choose an unblemished lamb for the Passover Sacrifice on the 10th day of the 1st month (Nissan), so 4 days before the actual slaughter would take place.
 Indeed, that day the "Children of Israel" shouted (Matt.
 21:9), "Hosanna to the Son of David!
 Blessed is he who comes in the name of the Lord!
 Hosanna in the highest!"
 (Hosanna means, "Please save us!").
 In doing so, the messianic prophecy was fulfilled as given by Psalm 118, one of the Hallel Psalms (Psalms of Praise) recited during Passover meal "Save us, pray I!
 Blessed is he who comes in the name of the Lord!
 Blessed is the Kingdom to come!
 Our father David!
 Save us from the highest.
 Save us son of David!
 Blessed is the King who comes in the Name of the Lord, yea, the King of Israel!"
 So, by mass acclaim, Jesus is designated the Messiah.
 Unconsciously, the "Children of Israel" choose their Passover Lamb on the day the lambs were to be chosen.

 2. Ex.
 12:5